MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/troubleshoot-assessment.md

 ## Assessment run failed

-In case the assessment run fails, select the "Failed" hyperlink that should open a page that displays the error message.
+In case the assessment run fails, select the corresponding row to open a page that displays the error message.

 1. SQL Connection test failed